10 Awesome, Family-Friendly, All-Inclusive Caribbean Getaways For The Winter! (Part 1)

 Choose plants which create length and volume.
 Large-leaved plants such as banana trees, windmill palms, cordyline, bird of paradise, and oleander.
 Just know that flowering plants will eventually shed those flowers and many plants to drop leaves regularly.
 Anything that produces fruit should be a definite "No!" next to a pool because fruit that falls in a pool is sure to stain the pool's surface material such as plaster unless it is removed immediately.

 So many sure your pool skimmers are in great working order and empty their baskets regularly.
 Or get a great pool skimming device that cleans the surface of the pool.
-We have an awesome which will be review for you here shortly!
+We have an awesome one which will be review for you here shortly!
 If you live in area that is frequently breezy or outright windy (like we do) and/or you have a neighbor who has a lot of very tall mature landscaping which looks beautiful from our side of the fence but which is a debris nightmare (like we do), be prepared!
 You can end up with so much stuff in your pool which you know didn't come from anything in your yard.
 Also, when fall comes around and certain trees lose their leaves, that creates a whole separate special "fun" when it comes to maintaining your pool.

 You should also keep plants that have thorns or which attract a lot of bees away from high traffic areas and pathways.